 The Washington Post says, “Since the mid-1990s, no singer in jazz has been as daring, dynamic or interesting as Kurt Elling.”

-Kurt Elling joined us over the phone to chat about his upcoming collaboration Secrets Are the Best Stories and to let us in on a few of his own secrets about his creative process.
+He joined us over the phone to chat about his new collaboration Secrets Are the Best Stories and to let us in on a few of his own secrets about his creative process.

 You’ve had a long and successful relationship with various individuals including Laurence Hobgood, and I’ve noticed recently there have been some changes in some of the personnel.
 You’ve collaborated with Branford Marsalis on a beautiful record, The Questions, and you have a new project coming up with Danilo Pérez.
 What do these new collaborations do for you musically and creatively?